Get to know the Servicemembers Civil Relief Act (SCRA)

 - Individuals who co-signed a loan for, or took out a loan with, a SCRA-eligible servicemember

 You can access and read a copy of the SCRA.
-For additional information regarding the SCRA, we recommend contacting Military OneSource.
+For additional information about the SCRA, we recommend contacting Military OneSource.

 Enroll in Sallie Mae SCRA benefits

-You can request the SCRA benefit online or by calling us.
-You can also upload a copy of your military orders, if available, or send them by mail or fax.
-Please refer to the specific contact information below.
+Download the SCRA Notice of Eligibility form here and be sure to have it completed by your Commanding or Personnel Officer.
+You can also call us to request the benefits.
+Upload a copy of your military orders, if available, or send them by mail with the specific contact information below.